-The graph at Figure 3 shows an overall rise in reported analytical non-compliance across the EU regarding unauthorised GM rice in consignments of rice and rice products originating from China from 2014 to 2017 and an overall decrease in documentary non-compliance over the same period.
+7.7 The graph at Figure 3 shows an overall rise in reported analytical noncompliance across the EU regarding unauthorised GM rice in consignments of rice and rice products originating from China from 2014 to 2017 and an overall decrease in documentary non-compliance over the same period.
 Whilst there was a decrease in reported documentary and analytical non-compliance from 2014 to 2016, there is an increase in both in 2017.

-5.4 Non-compliance identified by documentary and analytical checks on consignments of rice in rice products from China by the UK
+Non-compliance identified by documentary and analytical checks on consignments of rice and rice products from China by the UK